nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Input
 -----

-A model written in NESTML can be configured to receive two distinct types of input: spikes and continuous-time values.
+External input into the model is said to be received through _input ports_.
+A NESTML model may contain none, or any number of input ports.
+Models can receive two distinct types of input: spikes and time-continuous functions.

 Continuous-time input ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Continuous-time input ports receive a time-varying signal :math:`f(t)` (possibly, a vector :math:`\mathbf{f}(t)`) that is defined for all :math:`t` (but that could, in practice, be implemented as a stepwise-continuous function of time).
+Continuous-time input ports receive a time-varying signal :math:`f(t)` (possibly, a vector :math:`\mathbf{f}(t)`) that is defined for all :math:`t\geq 0`.
+The physical type of the signal is determined by the units specified in the input port definition.
 For example, the following will add an external signal :math:`f(t)` with units of 1/s to a dynamical variable named :math:`x`.

 .. code-block:: nestml